Timaru hopes for closure after Dickason sentencing

 Almost three years after Timaru was rocked by the tragic death of three young girls at the hands of their mother, the district's mayor hopes her sentencing will bring some closure.

-Lauren Dickason was sentenced to 18 years imprisonment in the Christchurch High Court on Wednesday, the beginning of which will be served in a secure mental health facility.
+Lauren Dickason was sentenced to 18 years' imprisonment when she appeared at the High Court in Christchurch yesterday, the beginning of which will be served in a secure mental health facility.

 Dickason smothered 6-year-old Lianè and 2-year-old twins Karla and Maya in their beds three weeks after the family had arrived in Timaru from South Africa.